 Podcasts are perfect for some quick knowledge

-The Ultimate Sales Hustle Podcast was created by Close.io’s CEO, Steli Efti.
+The Close Call podcast was created by Close.io’s CEO, Steli Efti.
 A master of closing deals, he’s worked with hundred of Silicon Valley start ups.
 Now, he’s sharing his best practices, strategies and easy-to-implement tips.

 When someone cares about sales so much he’s nicknamed The Sale Evangelist, you can expect to be inundated with sales inspiration, news, and tips when you listen to this podcast.
 His energy is enough to motivate you to work harder, and better, in your sales position, but the well-known guests will inspire you as well.